17th Security Forces Squadron hosts Home Run Derby

 U.S. Air Force Master Sgt.
-Nathanial Hartman, 315th Training Squadron intelligence office course flight chief, grills chicken during the Home Run Derby held in honor of National Police Week at the softball field on Goodfellow Air Force Base, Texas, May 14, 2021.
-Individuals from multiple organizations attended the event and served a variety of food and beverages.
+Kiel Kauffeld, 17th Medical Group first sergeant, swings for a home run during the Home Run Derby held in honor of National Police Week at the softball field on Goodfellow Air Force Base, Texas, May 14, 2021.
+Kauffeld took the title of champion by scoring the most home runs.
 (U.S. Air Force photo by Staff Sgt.
 Seraiah Wolf)

 |Date Taken: